-If you receive Housing Benefit and need further help, you can apply for a Discretionary Housing Payment.
+If you receive Housing Benefit or housing costs within universal credit and need further help, you can apply for a Discretionary Housing Payment.

 What you'll get

-Discretionary Housing Payments cannot be greater than what you are responsible to pay for your weekly rent.
+Discretionary Housing Payments cannot be greater than what you're responsible to pay for your weekly rent.
 For example, if your rent is £50 per week and your entitlement to Housing Benefit is £45 the maximum Discretionary Housing Payment you can get is £5 per week.

 They are not long-term payments.
 They are awarded on a short term basis while you take action to improve your circumstances.